developer-portal/website/DEVELOPMENT.md

 ## Local development instance

 You can run the site locally on your host or via Vagrant or Docker.
-We recommend you to use Vagrant or Local installation.
+We recommend you to use Docker container.

 - [Using a Docker container](DEVELOPMENT.md#using-a-docker-container)
 - [Using Vagrant](DEVELOPMENT.md#using-vagrant)